Azathothas/Stars/README.md

 - [R0X4R/bhedak](https://github.com/R0X4R/bhedak) – A replacement of "qsreplace", accepts URLs as standard input, replaces all query string values with user-supplied values and stdout.
 - [RedSiege/EyeWitness](https://github.com/RedSiege/EyeWitness) – EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.
 - [RevoltSecurities/Dnsbruter](https://github.com/RevoltSecurities/Dnsbruter) – Dnsbruter is a powerful tool designed to perform active subdomain enumeration and discovery.
 It uses DNS resolution to efficiently bruteforce and identify potential subdomains for a given target domain.
 With its multithreading capability, users can control the concurrency level to speed up the process.
+- [RevoltSecurities/Subdominator](https://github.com/RevoltSecurities/Subdominator) – SubDominator helps you discover subdomains associated with a target domain efficiently and with minimal impact for your Bug Bounty
 - [RhinoSecurityLabs/cloudgoat](https://github.com/RhinoSecurityLabs/cloudgoat) – CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool
 - [RhinoSecurityLabs/pacu](https://github.com/RhinoSecurityLabs/pacu) – The AWS exploitation framework, designed for testing the security of Amazon Web Services environments.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.